 I turned in all directions and found myself getting more confused.
 The shapes seemed to move, or turn inside out.
 Like an M.S.
 Escher image!
 What was I looking at?
 I felt like I should be able to magically walk up the stairs, upside-down!

 You can't visit Bristol Palace without staring upward for a while.
-I should have gotten a photo of faces looking up!
-That's what guests do when they walk int.
+I should have gotten a photo of faces below!
+When new guests arrive, they walk towards the desk, look up... and maybe snap a cellphone pic.
 But none of the guests seemed quite as obsessed with the glorious stairway, as me.

 Looking down was easier on the neck.
 I could have studied forever.
 Before heading down, I looked at the glossy railing and wondered how many people have tried riding that banister!